-Impact HMW#12: Intermittent Direct Impacts from Hazardous Materials and Wastes Activities near Schools during Construction

-Potentially hazardous materials and items containing potentially hazardous materials, as defined in Health and Safety Code 25532, commonly used in railway construction (e.g., compressed gases, oils and lubricants, fuels and additives, paints and varnishes, adhesives and glues) could be used or stored in the project right-of-way and in some cases within the schools RSA.
+Impact HMW#12: Intermittent Direct Impacts from Hazardous Materials and Wastes Activities near Schools during Construction gases, oils and lubricants, fuels and additives, paints and varnishes, adhesives and glues) could be used or stored in the project right-of-way and in some cases within the schools RSA.
 Demolition of existing structures within the right-of-way could require removal of ACM and LBP.